sharetribe/flex-docs/src/docs/background/03-development-skills/index.md

 You can use any technology to build a marketplace on top of the [Marketplace API](/background/concepts/#marketplace-api).
 However, making a marketplace user interface (UI) from scratch requires a lot of effort.
-This is why we provide Flex Template for Web (FTW).
-It is a polished marketplace web application that is ready for customization.
+This is why we provide Flex Templates for Web (FTW).
+These are polished marketplace web applications that are ready for customization.

 FTW is a template web application that uses the Marketplace API.
 It is built using common and modern frontend tooling, so frontend developers